formerly Public Information/Cooperation with the Professional Community (PI/CPC)

 - Medical or professional students who will or may come in contact with alcoholism.

-In the city & county of San Francisco you can reach the Chair of the Cooperation with the Professional Community Committee by sending email to email@example.com
+In the city & county of San Francisco you can reach the Chair of the Public Relations Committee by sending email to email@example.com

 There is no charge for any of these services; as part of our tradition of being self-supporting, AA does not accept outside contributions.
 AA members volunteer for these activities because service to others aids our recovery from alcoholism.